04 Aug Creativity v hopelessness. My favourite silver-lining of ADHD.

 However, Nerenberg also notes that in the late 1700’s there was a short period in which “moral treatment” was provided for people who were insane who lived in residences “with gardens and areas devoted to the practice of art.”
 So it has long been understood by some that creative endeavours can be therapeutic for mental wellbeing.

-While I have done okay for much of my life, I felt like a square peg in a round hole.
-I spent much of my twenties and thirties with very little self-understanding, in roles that weren’t well suited to me, and battling depression and anxiety on and off.
+While I have done okay for much of my life, I’ve so often felt like a square peg in a round hole.
+I spent much of my twenties and thirties with very little self-understanding, in roles that weren’t well suited to me and battling depression and anxiety on and off.

 Creativity as therapy

 The world we live in comes with pervasive pressure.
-Everyday pressures like time-constraints and competitive workplaces that constantly monitor performance are enough to put strain on anyone’s mental wellbeing.
+Everyday pressures like time constraints and competitive workplaces that constantly monitor performance are enough to strain anyone’s mental wellbeing.